 - Successful Online Student profile description from the University of Illinois Online Network portraits such a student in a succinct and meaningful way.

-- helps clarify how effective communication with online emails, discussions, assignment comments, chat or other formats of writing can lead to success in learning online.
+- Three Cs’ (Context, Content, and Check) from the University of Wollongong (PDF) helps clarify how effective communication with online emails, discussions, assignment comments, chat or other formats of writing can lead to success in learning online.

 Similarly, synchronous online classes, visit to office hours, or attending advising seminars with video conferencing tools can be instrumental to learning motivation and success when you pay attention to the etiquette, settings, and process.
 Below are some proven etiquette and tips for video conferencing: